Up to 60% off sofas & mattresses — limited‑time deals.

 Frame / seat Corner-blocked frame; pocketed coils with foam and fiber wrap Corner-blocked frame; pocketed coils; pull-out sleeper mechanism Spring-rail frame; foam-and-fiber cushioning; coil seating Spring-rail frame; foam-and-fiber cushioning; coil seating

-Best for Everyday seating with a traditional look and supportive sit Occasional guests when you still want a full-size sofa Families who want an L-shape for a medium-to-large room Large rooms that need the most seating
+Best for Everyday seating with a traditional look and supportive sit Occasional guests when you still want a full-size sleeper sofa Families who want an L-shape in a medium-to-large room Large rooms that need the most seating

-Less ideal for People who want a deep, sink-in lounge feel Hot sleepers or anyone who expects a bed-like pullout Small rooms or shoppers who want a lighter profile Compact rooms or layouts that change often
+Less ideal for People who want a deep, sink-in lounge feel Hot sleepers or anyone expecting a bed-like pullout Small rooms or shoppers who want a lighter profile Compact rooms or layouts that change often

 Testing Team Takeaways